sarma1807/Prometheus-Grafana-Cassandra/cassandra-prometheus-exporter/README.md

-this code in testing - not production ready
+this code is in testing phase - not production ready

 this code is based on https://github.com/rustyrazorblade/cassandra-prometheus-exporter